-MATERIAL and METHODS: Twenty-seven patients who met the modified New York criteria for AS were enrolled in this study.
-Activity of sacroiliitis was determined by Gd-MRI scan before and after anti-TNF- α treatment.
-Eight patients received infliximab at a dose of 4 mg/kg by intravenous infusion over 2 hours at every 4 week.
-Other 19 patients were treated with 25mg subcutaneous etanercept twice weekly The total observational period was 24 weeks.
+MATERIALS and METHODS: Twenty-seven patients who met the modified New York criteria for AS were enrolled in this study.
+Activity of sacroilitis was determined by Gd-MRI scan before and after anti-TNF-α treatment.
+Eight patients received infliximab at a dose of 4mg/kg by intravenous infusion over 2 hours at every 4 week.
+Other patients (n=19) were treated with 25mg subcutaneous etanercept twice weekly.
+Total observational period was 24 weeks.
 The clinical and laboratory variables included: Bath AS Disease Activity Index (BASDAI), Bath AS Functional Index (BASFI), pain on a visual analog scale, Schober's index, chest expansion, C-reactive protein (CRP), erythrocyte sedimentation rate (ESR).

 RESULTS: Most patients responded well to treatment of anti-TNF- α antagonists.
-At 24 weeks, there was an improvement in all of the following measures.
-Imaging studies showed decreased inflammation of the SI joints after 24 weeks of treatment with anti-TNF- α therapies in only 3 patients.
+At 24 weeks, there was an improvement in all of the measures followed.
+Imaging studies showed decreased inflammation of the SI joints after 24 weeks of treatment with anti-TNF- α therapies in 3 patients only.

-CONCLUSION: The anti-TNF- α therapies was safe and effective in treating patients with active AS during 24-week study period.
-The BASDAI, BASFI, VAS of pain were decreased well.
-But we could not determine any regression of acute inflammatory changes of the SI joints as depicted by MRI.
+CONCLUSION: The anti-TNF- α therapy was found to be safe and effective in treating patients with active AS during 24-week study period.
+The BASDAI, BASFI, VAS of pain were decreased significantly, however we could not determine any regression of acute inflammatory changes of the SI joints as depicted by MRI.